 Jo Farmer

-Jo Farmer has lived with disordered eating, primarily binge eating disorder, since she was a teenager.
+Jo Farmer has lived with disordered eating, primarily binge-eating disorder, since she was a teenager.
 Her experiences, positive and negative, of seeking help for an eating disorder as a person living in a larger body has led to her interest in the development of these guidelines.
 Jo also lives with a number of other mental health conditions.
 As a lived experience advocate, she has contributed to work with several not-for-profit organisations.
 She also writes about her experiences online and has provided submissions to several public inquiries on the mental health system.

 Professionally, Jo combines her lived experience with policy and evaluation skills, as an independent evaluation consultant in the mental health and family violence sectors.
 In this capacity, she is particularly interested in developing evaluations in collaboration with people with lived experience.
 She has conducted evaluations for government departments, PHNs and mental health organisations.
 Before becoming an independent consultant, Jo previously led evaluation, policy and strategy in the workplace mental health team at Beyond Blue, and worked with leading consulting companies.